 The India Young Professionals Scheme is a UK visa allowing Indian citizens aged 18-30 with at least a bachelor's degree to live and work in the UK for up to 2 years without employer sponsorship.
 The visa costs £319 plus £1,552 for the Immigration Health Surcharge.
 Places are limited to 3,000 per year, allocated through two random ballots typically held in February and July.

-The scheme is reciprocal—UK citizens can also apply to live and work in India under the corresponding Indian programme.
+The scheme is reciprocal—UK citizens can also apply to live and work in India under the corresponding Indian programme (Employment Visa – E1 route, open year-round without a ballot).
 Once you have the visa, you can work in most jobs (except as a professional sportsperson), be self-employed, and study without needing employer sponsorship.

 What Can You Do on This Visa?